 - Tricolored Including Black – It includes white and tan patches with the Black color.

 - Black and White Chihuahua – Different colored patches all over the face, legs, and chest.

 - Splashes and Black Chihuahua – Splashes all over the body with white and black color.

 Remember that the black Chihuahua color may fade away into grey and eventually white as it gets older.
 They are short and compact with an “apple dome” skull.

 Hairs of Black Chihuahua

-One thing to remembers is that there isn’t any other noticeable physical difference between black Chihuahuas and different colors of the breed.
+One thing to remember is that there isn’t any other noticeable physical difference between black Chihuahuas and the different colors of the breed.

 Personality and Temperament

 Temperament is the key parameter to select the best dog as a pet.
 You might need a dog for your protection, as a friendly pet for children or yourself.

 So the temperament and traits of a dog differ with each dog.
 Black Chihuahuas are quite similar to other colors based on temperament and personality.